Injured At Work Lawyer Near Me

 As well as answering the question ‘I’ve been injured at work, could a lawyer near me help?’, we also promised to give you some idea of the compensation that could be payable for work injury claims.

-In the table below, we have provided what we feel is a great alternative to a personal injury claims calculator.
-It contains figures from the Judicial College Guidelines.
-This is a publication that is updated regularly and could be used by lawyers and the courts to hone in on an appropriate value for your claim.
+In the table below, we have provided what we feel is a suitable alternative to a personal injury claims calculator.
+It contains compensation brackets from the Judicial College Guidelines.
+This is a publication that is updated regularly and may be used by lawyers to establish an appropriate value for your claim.

 If your injury isn’t featured below, we could provide further information over the phone.